 The service has a minimum initial deposit of $50 with an annual fee sitting at 0.75% for both IRAs and taxable brokerage accounts, plus there are no trading fees.

-Your initial $10,000 investment is managed for free and everything after is subject to .0.25% per year.
-The referral program also offers to manage an additional $5,000 for free with every customer referred.
+It charges an advisory fee of 0.25% per year.
+The referral program also offers to manage $5,000 for free with every customer referred.

 Although FutureAdvisor uses algorithms that can make account recommendations, it’s more likely to be used by an investor with prior experience.
 It can manage taxable accounts or IRAs for an annual fee of 0.5%.
 And to adjust to your risk tolerance, your accounts will be rebalanced four to six times a year